fluencelabs/nox/node/README.md

 npm run migrate
 ```

-You will see address of the Deployer contract in your private Ganache blockchain:
+You will see address of the Fluence smart contract in your private Ganache blockchain:
 ```
-Deployer: 0x9995882876ae612bfd829498ccd73dd962ec950a
+0x9995882876ae612bfd829498ccd73dd962ec950a
 ```

 Ganache is run in deterministic mode with predefined mnemonic, so this address will always be the same and there is no need to save it.